fmoliveira/website/src/contact.md

 <div class="leading-10">
 Interested in doing contract work?

-I'm available for consulting work with TypeScript, React, Next.js and Testing.
+I'm available for consulting work with TypeScript and React.

 Reach me out on the email <a href="mailto:hi@fmoliveira.dev">hi@fmoliveira.dev</a>.